ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 to have exactly this coequalizing property.)

-In section of 4.1 BZFN, there are various results, which are consequences of the [[Barr-Beck theorem|(∞,1)-categorical Barr?Beck theorem]].
+In section of 4.1 BZFN, there are various results, which are consequences of the [[Barr-Beck theorem|(∞,1)-categorical Barr–Beck theorem]].

 > [[Chris Brav|Chris]]: They seem interesting and useful, but I don't seem to need them just at the moment, so I'll come back to them some other time.